blikenoother/LeaveIntense/README.md

-# LeaveIntense - javascript library
+# LeaveIntent - javascript library
 Javascript library to trigger when user is about to leave window.